LionelAuroux/pyrser/docs/source/tutorial.rst

     @meta.hook(JSON)
     def is_num(self, ast, arg):
+        # node is arbitrary
         ast.node = float(arg.value)
         return True

 note: The ``float`` constructor interpret directly ``arg.value`` like ``1.0`` or ``-2e+2`` to create a float object.

-We could process like this for all trivial values.
+We could proceed like this for all trivial values.

 handling arrays
 ~~~~~~~~~~~~~~~